hirosystems/docs/docs/hiro-archive/guides/use-stacks-blockchain-archive.md

 ### Where to Download Archives

-Stacks Blockchain archives for each network can be found at the following locations:
+Stacks blockchain archives for each network can be found at the following locations:

 - mainnet: https://archive.hiro.so/mainnet/stacks-blockchain/
 - testnet: https://archive.hiro.so/testnet/stacks-blockchain/